 These tumors usually don't grow as fast as the more common kind of pancreatic cancer.
-Treatments can remove them, slow their growth, and make your symptoms better.
+Treatments can remove them, slow their growth, and reduce symptoms.

 Every situation is different, and how you get treated depends on what type of NET you have.
 There are two kinds: "functional" and "nonfunctional."

 Functional means the tumor makes its own hormones and causes symptoms.
-Nonfunctional tumors don't make hormones.
+Nonfunctional tumors don't cause symptoms.